Anatoly1010/Atomize/atomize/documentation/power_supply_functions.md

 or one string ('channel string'); Output: string.
 Example: power_supply_channel_state('CH1', 'On') enables the output of the first channel.
 ```
 The function queries (if called with one argument) or sets (if called with two arguments) the state of the output of one of the channels of the power supply.
-If there is a second argument this will be set as a new state setting.
-If there is no second argument the current state setting for specified the channel is returned.<br/>
+If there is a second argument it will be set as a new state setting.
+If there is no second argument the current state setting for the specified channel is returned.<br/>
 The state argument should be 'On' or 'Off', which means that the output is enabled and disabled, respectively.<br/>
 Stanford Research DC205 has only one channel, however, it should be listed as the first argument for consistency.
 For SR DC205 in case of using '100 V' range, the channel can be turned on only while the safety interlock is closed.
 See [power_supply_interlock()](#power_supply_interlock) function.
 If the safety interlock is open a warning will be shown and the state remains unchanged.<br/>
 Stanford Research PC300 high voltage supply series has only one channel, however, it should be listed as the first argument for consistency.
 The setting 'On'  turns the high voltage ON, provided the front-panel high voltage switch is not in the OFF position.
 Also this function cannot query the state of the high voltage supply.